kmm2003/Mobile-Wargame/Broken_MobileApp_Reversing/README.md

 # writeup

-To analyze the bob.apk given as a problem file, start the analysis using the decompile tool (JEB, JADX, etc.).
+To analyze the chall.apk given as a problem file, start the analysis using the decompile tool (JEB, JADX, etc.).

 ### ○ manifest.xml